 Pumpkin seed oil

-Regardless of where it is made, pumpkin seed oil is rich in minerals that can be hard to source in other foods.
-These include selenium, useful for the metabolism and the thyroid.
-On top of that, zinc is another valuable mineral present in the oil.
+Pumpkin seed oil is also rich in minerals that can be hard to source in other foods.
+These include selenium, useful for the metabolism and the thyroid, and zinc, which is essential for your immune system.

 Pumpkin seed oil health benefits for men